michael-hartmann/caps/manual/manual.rst

 later.
 The value of cores is the number of MPI processes that are used for the computation.
 Then, the determinant of the scattering matrix for different Matsubara frequencies are printed.
-The comment starting with ``ier`` gives the result of the integration and is 0 if the integration was successful.
+The comment starting with ``ier`` gives the result of the integration and is and ``ier=0`` if the integration was successful.
 The program ends by printing the result of the computation.
-The free energy is outputed in units of :math:`(L+R)/\hbar c`, i.e., in this case, the free energy is
+The free energy is outputed in units of :math:`(L+R)/\hbar c`, i.e., for this example the free energy is

 .. math::
   \mathcal{F}\approx \frac{-26.54 \hbar c}{50\mu\mathrm{m}+2\mu\mathrm{m}} \approx -1.61\times10^{-20} \mathrm{J}.